Vanguard University AnnouncementDecember 31, 2018

 Introduction to Vanguard Emergency Management

-Role of a Disaster Housing Inspector:
+Tasks of a Successful Disaster Housing Inspector:

 - Tools (standard tape measure, rolling tape measure, clip board, notecards)